Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - run `npm install`
 - run `npm run-script build`

-This should compile and get client side scripting as well as css ready.
+This should compile and get client-side scripting as well as CSS ready.

 ### Verify setup

 Okay.
 I have followed all the steps and now I need to verify if it's running fine locally to debug APIView.
-Download a Nuget file from Nuget package manager for any Azure package to test uploading to API review.
-One of the option is Azure.Template package (here)[https://www.nuget.org/packages/Azure.Template/]
+Download a NuGet file from NuGet package manager for any Azure package to test uploading to API review.
+One of the options is Azure.Template package (here)[https://www.nuget.org/packages/Azure.Template/]

 - Select `APIViewWeb` from solution explorer in Visual Studio and run debug or right click and select `Debug` -> `Start New Instance`

 - This should open a browser instance with login page to APIView.
-Click on the Login and this should ask your Github credentials and a confirmation to allow OAuth application created earleir to access your Github public information.
+Click on the Login and this should ask your GitHub credentials and a confirmation to allow OAuth application created earlier to access your GitHub public information.

-- If Github Client ID configuration in manage user secrets is correct, login should be successful as long an you are part of Azure or Microsoft Github org and org information is publicly available under your GitHub account.
+- If GitHub Client ID configuration in manage user secrets is correct, login should be successful if you are part of Azure or Microsoft GitHub org and org information is publicly available under your GitHub account.

 - Home page should be displayed with an empty list of reviews.